Large Deviations Analysis for Stochastic Models of Bacterial Evolution: Introduction

-For large bacterial populations (e.g. $N \approx 10^6$), many potential genotypes fixations become \emph{rare events} with probabilities far too small to be correctly evaluated by simulations.
-Large Deviations approach is a natural tool to study rare events for such stochastic dynamics.
-Large Deviations results have been obtained for the trajectories of a wide range of vector-valued stochastic processes (see, for example, \cite{dembo,varadhan,ventcell,azen77,azen80,azenLDT2012}), including Markov chains, Gaussian processes, stochastic differential equations with a small diffusion coefficient, etc. Here we extend the Large Deviations approach to discrete-time Markov chains modeling genetic evolution of bacterial populations.
+Motivated by this practical validation of locked-box models, we undertook in the present paper the mathematical task of developing implementable algorithms to study rare genetic events of high interest in Lenski-type experiments, with an emphasis on the rare fixation of genotypes that do not have maximum fitness.
+Recall that fixation of a specific genotype means that its frequency quickly becomes unusually large, or even overwhelming, in the cell population.
+Fixation of a genotype with moderate fitness has a very small probability, which vanishes at an exponential rate for a large cell population size $N$; hence, we naturally focus our present study on developing a rigorous mathematical large deviations theory for the analysis of rare genetic events in locked-box models.

+Our emphasis is on developing numerically implementable algorithms to actually compute exponential rates of decay for probabilities of rare genetic events.
+Our first key theoretical tool is to determine the large-deviation functionals controlling rare process trajectories in the path space of all sequences of population histograms.
+We actually obtain fairly explicit theoretical formulas for these large-deviation functionals, enabling the numerical analysis of fixation events as well as the numerical computation of the most likely evolutionary histogram trajectory linking an initial population histogram $H$ to a terminal histogram $G$.
+The present paper focuses on rigorously proving the theoretical large-deviation results and the associated explicit formulas needed for the numerical computation of the most likely evolutionary paths leading to genotype fixation in locked-box bacterial experiments.

-The numerical applicability of rare events analysis has not often been exploited in concrete models of cell populations experiments.
-Previous large deviations results for stochastic population evolution have involved theoretical asymptotic studies such as \cite{champ01,champ02,champ6,champ8}.
-These papers have studied very general asexual population evolution in the space of phenotypic traits vectors.
+The numerical applicability of rare-event analysis has not often been exploited in concrete models of cell populations.
+Previous large-deviation results for stochastic population evolution have involved theoretical asymptotic studies, such as~\cite{champ01,champ02,champ6,champ8}.
+These papers have studied very general asexual population evolution in the space of phenotypic trait vectors.
 In such models, Darwinian evolution of asexual populations is driven by birth and death rates, which are themselves dependent on phenotypic traits.
-These traits are approximately transmitted to offspring with rare but important variations due to genes mutations.
+These traits are approximately transmitted to offspring, with rare but important variations due to gene mutations.
 Competition for limited resources forces a permanent or roughly periodic selection.
-Mutations are assumed to be rare enough so that most of the time, only one currently dominant trait vector can coexist with the traits vectors of emerging mutants.
+Mutations are assumed to be rare enough such that, most of the time, only one currently dominant trait vector can coexist with the trait vectors of emerging mutants.